Framer vs. Webflow vs. Custom Code

 Why does Framer dominate in 2026?

-Performance that Google loves: Websites built in Framer are natively fast.
-Google’s Core Web Vitals metrics are usually in the "green" as soon as you publish the site, which is a huge plus for SEO.
+Performance that Google loves: Sites built in Framer are natively fast.
+Google's Core Web Vitals metrics are usually in the "green" as soon as you publish the site, which is a huge plus for SEO.

 Where are the limitations?